abisop/nuttx-docs/en/components/paging.md

 When signaled from `pg_miss()`, the page fill worker thread will be awakenend and will initiate the fill operation.

-**Input Parameters.** None -- The head of the ready-to-run list is assumed to be that task that caused the exception.
+**Input Parameters.** None \-- The head of the ready-to-run list is assumed to be that task that caused the exception.
 The current task context should already be saved in the TCB of that task.
 No additional inputs are required.

 **Assumptions**.

 -   It is assumed that this function is called from the level of an exception handler and that all interrupts are disabled.
-  - The `pg_miss()` must be "[locked](#MemoryOrg)" in memory.
+-   The `pg_miss()` must be \"[locked](#MemoryOrg)\" in memory.
 Calling
     `pg_miss()` cannot cause a nested page fault.
 -   It is assumed that currently executing task (the one at the head of the ready-to-run list) is the one that cause the fault.
 This will always be true unless the page fault occurred in an interrupt handler.
-Interrupt handling logic must always be available and "[locked](#MemoryOrg)" into memory so that page faults never come from interrupt handling.
+Interrupt handling logic must always be available and
+    \"[locked](#MemoryOrg)\" into memory so that page faults never come from interrupt handling.
 -   The architecture-specific page fault exception handling has already verified that the exception did not occur from interrupt/exception handling logic.
 -   As mentioned above, the task causing the page fault must not be the page fill worker thread because that is the only way to complete the page fill.